Asmodee

-Asmodee is a French publisher of board games, card games and role-playing games (RPGs).
+Asmodee (formerly known as Asmodée Editions) is a French publisher of board games, card games and role-playing games (RPGs).
 Founded in 1995 to develop their own games and to publish and distribute for other smaller game developers, they have since acquired numerous other board game publishers.
 A division, Twin Sails Interactive (formerly Asmodee Digital), publishes video game adaptations of Asmodee games.

 History

 Asmodee was founded in 1995 by Marc Nunès, with the idea to not only develop their own board games but to reach out to other smaller publishers of board games and offer to publish and distribute for them, primarily in France.
 One of the company's early successes was Jungle Speed, which they acquired in 1998 and promoted heavily to various toy stores and retail outlets in France, selling over 4 million copies.
 In 2003, the company obtained the rights to publish the French version of the Pokémon Trading Card Game, which further helped in their sales outreach.
 Around 2007, Nunès directed Asmodee towards the European and international market.
 The company gained a 40% investment from Montefiore Investment, which helped them acquire additional small publishers.
 Acquisitions during this period include Esdevium, the largest hobby games distributor in the UK, in 2010.

-In 2013, Asmodee was acquired by the French private equity firm Eurazeo for €143 million.
+In January 2014, Asmodee was acquired by the French private equity firm Eurazeo for €143 million.
 Under Eurazeo's ownership, Asmodée became more active in its acquisitions of other board game publishers and developers.
 Asmodee currently distributes games under the imprints Descartes Editeur and Eurogames, acquired when they purchased Descartes.
 However, they have not used these imprints for any original publications since the purchase.

 In August 2014, Asmodee agreed to a merger with American board game publishers Days of Wonder.
 Later that year, they also merged with Fantasy Flight Games.
-In January 2016, Asmodee acquired the English language rights to the Catan games from Mayfair Games, creating a new company Catan Studio, Inc..